mabel-dev/opteryx/docs/Deployment/Internals/Query Engine.md

 The goal of the Query Executor is to produce the results for the user.
 It takes the Plan and executes the steps in the plan.

-Opteryx uses a page-based pull pattern to execute it's plans.
+Opteryx implements a vectorized Volcano model executor.
 This means that the planner starts at the node closest to the end of the plan (e.g. `LIMIT`) and asks it for a page of data.
 This node asks its preceeding node for a page of data, etc etc until it gets to the node which aquires data from source.
 The data is then processed by each node until it is returned to the `LIMIT` node at the end.